maailma/kansa/README.md

       1. Install Java 8, ensure java and javac is on the path.
       2. [Install sbt](http://www.scala-sbt.org/download.html)
       3. [Install IntelliJ Community Edition](https://www.jetbrains.com/idea/download/) (Optional.)
-      4. Run `sbt copyPackage` in the hakkalepiitta directory.
+      4. Run `sbt copyPackage` in the hakkapeliitta directory.
    2. Docker build
       1. Edit the DEV_UID and DEV_GID variables in docker/build-environment/sbt/Dockerfile to match your host UID and GID
       2. run `docker-compose run sbt` in docker/build-environment